dotnet/docs-aspire/docs/fundamentals/setup-tooling.md

 There are currently four project templates available:

-- **.NET Aspire Application**: A minimal .NET Aspire app that includes the following:
+- **.NET Aspire project**: A minimal .NET Aspire project that includes the following:

   - **AspireSample.AppHost**: An orchestrator project designed to connect and configure the different projects and services of your app.